Jerk Chicken Tacos made with spice-rubbed chicken, a pineapple salsa, and a delicious jalapeño-cilantro sauce.

 They’re also great for meal prep.
 I double the chicken, salsa, and sauce to pack lunches for the week.
 I switch between tortillas and coconut rice—and I’m always looking forward to lunch when these are on the menu!

-How To Make Jamaican Jerk Tacos
+How To Make Jerk Chicken Tacos

 Tips For This Recipe